Author: Vanessa Ngan, Staff Writer, 2002.

 Despite darkening of the skin, an individual is just as susceptible to harmful UV rays, therefore it must be stressed that an overall sun protection program is still very necessary.

-DHA reacts quickly in the stratum corneum minimizing systemic absorption.
+DHA reacts quickly in the stratum corneum, minimising systemic absorption.
 Contact dermatitis caused by DHA has rarely been reported.
 Most causes of sensitivity are due to other ingredients such as preservatives in the preparation.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.